cronvel/kung-fig/doc/KFG.md

 	>> This is on a new line, there is only one blank line in between.
 ```

-Implicit string (i.e. string without markup) should not be a constant or a number, in that case use one
+Implicit string (i.e. string without markup) should not be a constant or a number, in that case,
-of the explicit syntax to disambiguate it.
+you should use one of the explicit syntax to disambiguate it.

 But KFG can do a lot more! **Using few built-in constructors, we can store date or binary:**